 - theft, vandalism, or mistreatment of school or others personal property

-- teasing and/or bullying, on or off school grounds, including telephone, computer and e-mail messages
+- teasing and/or bullying, on or off school grounds, including phone, computer and online messages or social media posts

 During non-instructional times students are expected to:

 - enter and exit the school by assigned doors and refrain from loitering in hallways or washrooms

 - follow recess and lunch hour school rules and listen to supervisors